WSeanSilva/FIN-421-Exam-2-Python/README.md

-This python code was created to greatly assist in the completion of the second FIN 421 exam.
+The Financinator 3000 created to greatly assist in the completion of the second FIN 421 exam.
 It is capable of the following:
 - Extracting FF3F and Yahoo Finance Data
 - Merging Datasets
 - Performing CAPM and Multi-Factor Regression w/ Respective Cost of Equity Calculations